 Next after putting the two laxative powder bottles into the chart, I went to the drink section.
 I had never bought bottles of clear (non-red) Gatorade, Crystal Lite or Propel before in my life.
 In Germany, you drink carbonated drinks or juices, but not flavored water.
 Well, you actually don’t drink water.
 Thus, it was the first time that I stood in front of the Gatorade shelf.

 Sulfate solution blue, ectoplasm green, blood red, … it looked like the drinks at a the first Halloween party of teenagers.
 Of course, there was no clear Gatorade to see!
 Thus, I searched for the next item on the list – Crystal Lite.
 Well, they didn’t have any.
 So I moved on to the last item on the list – Propel.
 Bingo, they had it, and I got excited as they were all clear as was requested!

 The story would end here, if there hadn’t been another but.
 There were no 64 oz bottles!
 All bottles were 24 oz.
 Thus, I needed 5.33333 bottles of something that I never drank before, of something I had no clue of whether I would like the taste.
 However, according to the directions, I was supposed to use only one and a half of the 64 oz bottles, i.e. 96 oz.
 At least that was not producing a leftover with four bottles.

 In Fairbanks, it is often so that you can get at least one thing of whatever.
 However, there might be only one brand, and not necessarily the quantity you want.
-In other words you need to know how to shop in Fairbanks.
+In other words, you need to know how to shop in Fairbanks.